This article was updated on the 11th of August 2023 for clarity and to improve text readability.

 Instead, you get a light, crisp, and refreshing salad with a kick of heat to complement your Swedish meatballs.

-But for a fresh, crisp bite, go with a classic lemony arugula salad.
+But for a fresh bite, go with a classic lemony arugula salad.

 Braised red cabbage

 This braised red cabbage dish is the perfect side for your Swedish meatballs when the weather is cold.

 The key to this dish is simmering the shredded cabbage and apples in a mixture of apple cider and vinegar.
 This ensures the cabbage soaks up all the warm, tangy goodness from the vinegar mixture.